-Mindful presenting is about awareness.
-It’s designed to:
+Mindful presenting success is about awareness.
+It’s achieved through:

-– Challenge the status quo of long, boring, and forgettable business presentations.
+– Challenging the status quo of long, boring, and forgettable business presentations.

-– Help professionals to craft and deliver presentations with clarity of purpose, real value and high impact.
+– Helping professionals to craft and deliver presentations with clarity of purpose, value and high impact.

-– Create an emotional as well as intellectual connection with audiences.
+– Creating an emotional as well as intellectual connection with audiences.

-– Shatter the old-fashioned idea that our job as presenters is to simply ‘inform and engage’ our audience.
+– Shattering the old-fashioned idea that our job as presenters is to simply ‘inform and engage’ our audience.

 The world has changed and continues to change at an unprecedented velocity.

-Mindful presenting provides the platform to successful communication in the belief that regardless of the complexity or nature of our content our ultimate challenge is to connect with our audience.
+Mindful presenting success is based on the belief that our ultimate challenge is to connect with our audience.

-‘The 21 Indisputable Laws of Mindful Presenting’ and the use of the word ‘laws’ may sound a little excessive.
-Before dismissing the idea as overzealous, please keep in mind that if we do not adhere to a ‘law’ there will be consequences; often negative ones.
+‘The 6 Indisputable Laws of Mindful Presenting Success’ and the use of the word ‘laws’ may sound a little excessive.
+Before dismissing the idea as overzealous, please keep in mind that if we do not adhere to a ‘law’, there will be consequences.